Sexual harassment: Malaysia

 Sexual harassment is common, and since 2010 trains on the Malaysian Railway have included pink-colored women-only cars as a means of cutting down on it.
 There are also women-only buses in Kuala Lumpur since 2010.
 In 2011, the government launched a women-only taxi service in the greater Kuala Lumpur area.
 The taxis have women drivers, and operate on an on-call basis.

+New Zealand

+In 2018, Statistics New Zealand published the Survey of Working Life findings, which queried employed individuals about their work schedules, employment circumstances, and level of job satisfaction and work-life balance.
+9% of males and 14% of women reported having dealt with bullying, harassment, or discrimination at work in the preceding year.
+Any invitation for sexual activity, whether direct or indirect, is considered sexual harassment according to the Employment Relations Act of 2000.
+The individual harassing the victim may be a boss, an employee, a volunteer, a coworker, an employer's representative, or even a customer, contractor, or supplier who is not an employee.